-The Cultural Indicators Programme is an on-going work stream which was established as a joint initiative between the Ministry for Culture and Heritage and Statistics New Zealand.
+The Cultural Indicators Programme is an on-going work stream established as a joint initiative between the Ministry and Statistics New Zealand.
+Based on the New Zealand Framework for Cultural Statistics 1995, the following online reports have been produced.

 A Measure of culture 2003